kubedb/docs/docs/guides/mongodb/autoscaler/storage/replicaset.md

 pvc-ead21204-3dc7-453c-8121-d2fe48b1c3e2   1Gi        RWO            Delete           Bound    demo/datadir-mg-rs-2   topolvm-provisioner            18s
 ```

-You can see the statefulset has 1GB storage, and the capacity of all the persistent volume is also 1GB.
+You can see the petset has 1GB storage, and the capacity of all the persistent volume is also 1GB.

 We are now ready to apply the `MongoDBAutoscaler` CRO to set up storage autoscaling for this database.